wipash/obsidian-tasks-mcp/README.md

 ## Tools

-This MCP server provides a single focused tool:
+This MCP server provides the following tools:

 ### list_all_tasks